kubernetes/enhancements/keps/sig-node/3610-env-injection/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-This KEP defines a new annotation `glabel.env` and introduces a mechanism that can override current environment variables on pods.
+This KEP defines two proposals:

+1. The initial proposal (will be removed once we confirmed that we will use the second proposal) a new annotation `glabel.env` and introduces a mechanism that can override current environment variables on pods.

+2. The second proposal is using a new API Object named GlobalEnv like `LimitRange` or `ResourceQuota`.

+- In the spec, we can define a list of env using `EnvVar`, so that we can support both `value` and `valueFrom` in the spec.

 ## Motivation